Rosalind Goodrich Bates: Editor

-Bates was an officer of the National Association of Women Lawyers, and organized the group's national gatherings in Los Angeles in 1935 and 1939.
-In 1944 she was a founder of the International Federation of Women Lawyers (FIDA); in 1949 she was president of FIDA.
-She edited and wrote essays for The Women Lawyers’ Journal.
+Role in government

 In 1952, she testified before the President's Commission on Naturalization and Immigration, on the subject of adoption, immigration, and citizenship procedures for Japanese-American "war babies".
 She ran unsuccessfully for a seat on the Los Angeles Board of Education in 1953.

+Association offices held

 She was the first woman to serve on the board of directors of the Southwestern Alumni Association.
+Along with having been president of FIDA, she also served as president of the California Business Women's Council and the Los Angeles Business Women's Council.
+As a member of the National Association of Women Lawyers (NAWL), she was on the Executive Board as the delegate from California, and was chair of the organization's annual convention.